MBSck/Universum-Sim/README.md

 ```

 # Features:
-* Place planetary bodies in main menu via mouse click
+* Place planetary bodies in main menu via left mouse click, remove with right mouse
-* See the attributes of the planetary bodies
+* See the attributes of the planetary bodies by left clicking on them
 * Press start to simulate their movement (Maximum of 10 bodies, works best around 3)

 # Screenshots